 Nature-based solutions (NBSs) are defined by the International Union for Conservation of Nature (IUCN) as “actions to protect, sustainably manage, and restore natural or modified ecosystems, that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits”.
-NBSs are growing in importance and range, and have become a priority for urban and rural planners.
-NBSs cover a whole range of ecosystem-related approaches, viz.:
+NBSs are growing in range, and have become a priority for urban and rural planners.
+They cover a whole range of ecosystem-related approaches, viz.:

 Building on and supporting other closely related concepts, such as the ecosystem approach, ecosystem services, ecosystem-based adaptation/mitigation, and green and blue infrastructure.
 They all recognise the importance of nature and require a systemic approach to environmental change based on an understanding of the structure and functioning of ecosystems, including human actions and their consequences.
 NBSs, however, have a distinctive set of premises: